jaredhocutt/openshift4-deploy/docs/install/aws_generic.md

 Once you no longer need your cluster, you can use the automation to destroy your cluster.

-Be sure to execute the automation from the same machine where you created the cluster as there is Terraform state data that is required to clean up all of the resources previously created.

 Execute the automation to **destroy** your cluster.